 Note: You can only get the Shadow Black model with a Core i7 CPU.

 The Lenovo Yoga 9i uses the Intel CPU's integrated Iris Xe Graphics.
 The Core i5s have 80 execution units, while the Core i7s have 96.
-The Core i7s will perform slightly better, not enough to make much difference in most graphically-intensive applications or games.
-Intel's Iris Xe is among the better-integrated GPUs in its generation; however, it's still a low-power graphics processor that can only handle simple tasks, not graphically workloads like AAA gaming or video editing.
+The Core i7s will perform slightly better, but not enough to make much difference in most graphically-intensive applications or games.
+Intel's Iris Xe is among the better-integrated GPUs in its generation; however, it's still a low-power graphics processor that can only handle simple tasks, not graphically intense workloads like AAA gaming or video editing.

-You can configure the Lenovo Yoga 9i 14 with a 256GB, 512GB, or 1TB PCIe NVMe SSD.
+You can configure this laptop with a 256GB, 512GB, or 1TB PCIe NVMe SSD.
+The SSD is user-replaceable; the slot supports M.2 2280 PCIe Gen 3 x4 NVMe SSDs.

-The Lenovo 9i 14 has a great overall score in Geekbench 5.
+The Lenovo Yoga 9i has a great overall score in Geekbench 5.
 Its single-thread performance is outstanding and among the best for x86 CPUs of its generation, with only Apple's M1 SoC being slightly faster.
 Its multi-thread performance is very good for a CPU with 4 cores and 8 threads, but if you need to run heavily multi-threaded programs for your work, it's best to get an H-series processor like the Intel Core i5-11400H in the HP Victus 16 (2021) or Apple's M1 Pro and Max SoC they have more cores and threads to provide a smoother experience.

-In short, the Intel i7-1195G7 can handle most general productivity tasks like web browsing, text formatting, and spreadsheets with ease.
+In short, the Intel i7-1195G7 can easily handle most general productivity tasks like web browsing, text formatting, and spreadsheets.
 It's a fairly capable CPU that can handle more demanding tasks; it just isn't ideal for heavy, sustained workloads due to thermal throttling.
 You can get slightly better performance in the Performance mode, as the results above are benchmark scores obtained in the default Balanced power profile.
-However, the performance gain is minimal, and it comes at the cost of higher CPU and GPU temperatures and louder fan noise.
+However, the performance gain is minimal and comes at the cost of higher CPU and GPU temperatures and louder fan noise.
 The other CPU options will perform only slightly worse.
 As for GPU compute tasks, Intel's Iris Xe is better than most integrated GPUs, but it's still a relatively low score.
 You can get much better performance with even an entry-level dedicated GPU like an NVIDIA GeForce GTX 1650.

 The Lenovo Yoga 9i has a great overall score in Cinebench R23.
 Like in Geekbench 5, the Intel i7-1195G7's single-thread performance is outstanding and among the best for CPUs of its generation.
 However, its multi-thread performance is only decent due to its limited number of cores and threads and thermal throttling.
 For professional-level rendering or other related tasks, it's best to go with a CPU that has more cores and threads and in a laptop with better cooling so that the CPU can maintain its full performance over an extended period.

-The Lenovo Yoga 9i 14 performs poorly in Blender.
+The Lenovo Yoga 9i performs poorly in Blender.
 It takes a long time to render the simple bmw27 scene, which isn't ideal for professionals working on a deadline.
-The integrated GPU completes the task a little faster, but it isn't enough to make much difference.
+The integrated GPU completes the task faster, but it isn't enough to make much difference.
 The other CPU options will be even slower.

 Civilization VI runs poorly on the Lenovo Yoga 9i.
 It's a bit choppy at high settings, but since it's a turn-based game that's very playable at 30 fps, you only need to turn down a few settings to get there.
 That said, the turn time is very long.
 The Core i5s will perform slightly worse; they're in the same ballpark as the Core i5-1135G7 in the Lenovo Yoga 7i 14 (2021).